myanshin/headwind_control/README.md

 - Auto save last connected fan's MAC address.
 - Set fan speed and mode.
 - Works in floating screen mode (PiP).
+- Persistent notification with controls in notification shade and on the lock screen.

+## Disable notificaton popup or lockscreen notification

+To disable notification popup or lock screen notification go to Android notification settings for Headwind Control app and uncheck corresponding setting at Notification Style window.

 ## Data collected by the app